· 5 min read

 Written in by Simon Lehmann Editor

 Agitation is the part of processing most often treated as ritual rather than mechanism.
-Yet the way developer is moved across the emulsion governs two outcomes at once: how evenly the negative develops, and how much contrast it gains.
-Development consumes the active developer in contact with the film and releases reaction byproducts, chiefly bromide.
-Agitation replenishes the exhausted solution and sweeps the byproducts away.
-Too little, and locally exhausted developer drags streaks across the frame; too much, and the buildup of fresh activity at the film edges and high-density regions distorts tone.
-The scheme chosen determines which of these tendencies dominates.
+Yet the way developer is moved across the emulsion governs three outcomes at once: how evenly the negative develops, how much contrast it gains, and how sharp its edges appear.
+Development consumes the active developer in contact with the film and releases reaction byproducts, chiefly bromide ion.
+Agitation replenishes the exhausted solution and sweeps those byproducts away.
+Too little, and locally exhausted, bromide-rich developer drags streaks across the frame; too much, and the buildup of fresh activity at high-density regions and perforation edges distorts tone.
+The scheme you choose determines which of these tendencies dominates, and a development time means nothing without the scheme it was calibrated against.

-· 3 min read
+· 5 min read

 How Fujifilm Neopan 100 Acros II resists reciprocity failure to 120 seconds, and what its Super Fine-Sigma grain delivers.

-· 4 min read
+· 8 min read

 How the H&D curve maps log exposure to density, and what its toe, straight-line section, and shoulder reveal about shadow and highlight rendering.

-· 4 min read
+· 7 min read

 How D-76's borax-buffered chemistry drifts with use, and the trade-offs between replenishment, seasoning, and discarding after a single film.